Land imprinter: Desertification

 Plants create macropores that allow water to infiltrate (left), whereas desertification seals the surface, prohibiting infiltration and leading to rainwater runoff (right).

 A land imprinter seeds grasses in the desert of the southwestern United States.
 The roller mulches existing ground cover and grass seed directly into the soil, without tilling.

 Much of the world depends on grassland for the grazing of domestic livestock.
 Due to overgrazing, erosion, and other environmental factors, half of the world's rangeland is now lightly to moderately degraded, and 5% is severely degraded.
 Desertification is expanding and threatens one-third of the world's dry land.

 Plants and their root systems increase the quantity and size of macropores in soil, allowing rainwater to infiltrate.
 When ranges and grassland are overgrazed, soil becomes stripped of cover plants.
 Denuded soil has reduced macroporosity, reducing water infiltration and leading to runoff.

 Infiltration

 The natural state of grassland is rough and open.
 Plants create small crests and troughs in the soil surface, making it rough.
 Root systems create macroports at the bottom of the troughs, into which water can infiltrate.
 At the same time, the small ridges allow air to escape.

 Desertification causes the soil surface to be smooth and closed.
 Reduced soil macroporosity inhibits infiltration.
-Rainfall cannot infiltrate through macroports, and air becomes trapped.
+Rainfall cannot infiltrate through macropores, and air becomes trapped.
 A sealed soil surface prevents rainwater infiltration, partly because air contained within soil macropores cannot escape, and water is unable to displace the air.